 Healthcare is a more complex business now than ever before – and it’s changing rapidly.
-Skilled hospital administrators are vital to ensure that medical facilities run efficiently and deliver quality patient care.
+Skilled hospital administrators are vital to ensuring that medical facilities run efficiently and deliver quality patient care.
 Depending on its size, a facility may have one or several administrators.
-Pursuing a career as a hospital administrator can be a rewarding way of helping others; enrolling in an MBA program with a specialization in Healthcare Management is a great way to begin the process.
+Pursuing a career as a hospital administrator can be a rewarding way of helping others; enrolling in an MBA program with a specialization in Healthcare Management can be a way to begin the process.

 Administrators need sharp business skills to handle long-term planning, development of operating objectives and budgets, and creation of an overall system for efficient delivery of medical services.
 These professionals also review financial reports, managed care contracts and major expenditures.
-They often establish and administer policies, and ensure they are uniformly understood.
+They often establish and administer policies, and ensure they are uniformly understood and followed.

-Hospital administrators usually work in a private office; a 40-hour week is standard.
-Because healthcare is a 24/7 business, at times they may work flexible hours.
-Travel to conferences or among satellite facilities may be required.
+Hospital administrators usually work in a private office.
+Because healthcare is a 24/7 industry, these professionals may work flexible hours at times and travel to conferences or among satellite facilities may be required.
+Work environments include:

-According to BLS data from May 2009, the average annual salary for the occupation category including hospital administrators was $90,970.
-The middle 50% earned between $63,700 and $105,980 per year, while the lowest 10% brought in around $49,750.
-The top 10% of professionals in this occupation category were reported to earn approximately $140,300 annually.
+According to BLS data from May 2014, the average annual salary for health services managers such as hospital administrators was $103,680, with the top 10% of professionals earning at least $161,150 a year.
 Salary levels are typically commensurate with education, professional credentials and experience; those holding advanced degrees often earn salaries at the top end of the range.

 At the administrator level, most healthcare employers generally require a master’s degree plus a number of years of experience.
 Candidates for hospital administrator jobs may have knowledge of health services administration, public health or long-term care administration.

-When competing to land a hospital administrator position, individuals can stand out from the crowd by earning an MBA with a specialization in Healthcare Management.
-Coursework typically includes healthcare policy, information management in healthcare, managerial economics and financial management.
+When competing to land a hospital administrator position, individuals can benefit from earning an MBA with a specialization in Healthcare Management.
+Coursework typically includes healthcare policy, information management in healthcare, economics and financial management.

-Employers can be confident that professionals who have earned an MBA with a specialization in Healthcare Management are able to:
+Employers may expect that professionals who have earned an MBA with a specialization in Healthcare Management are able to: